 Disneyland 4th of July Fireworks

 Disneyland puts on a special 4th of July fireworks show to celebrate!
-This 4th of July Disneyland fireworks can only be seen on this one holiday so expect one of a kind display honoring America.
+The 4th of July Disneyland fireworks can only be seen on this one holiday, so expect a one-of-a-kind display honoring America.

-The show will focus on red, white and blue fireworks along with patriotic music as stars and stripes are projected on Sleeping Beauty’s Castle.
-As you can expect, 4th of July fireworks will be especially popular at Disneyland with many locals turning out to see the show along with those there on vacation.
+The show will focus on red, white, and blue fireworks along with patriotic music as stars and stripes are projected on Sleeping Beauty’s Castle.
+As you can expect, 4th of July fireworks will be especially popular at Disneyland.
+During the day, crowds will feel normal, but once you get ready to line up for the fireworks show, this is when you will feel the impact, as anyone who is in the parks that day will definitely be seeing those fireworks!

 Where should I watch the Disneyland 4th of July fireworks?